 Biological management—No recommended strategies exist.

 Mechanical management—Physically removing as much of the bermudagrass from the iris bed as possible reduces the bermudagrass population.
-Iris bulbs may need to be removed from the soil to achieve this.
+Iris rhizomes may need to be removed from the soil to achieve this.
 Any piece of the bermudagrass left in the soil can produce a whole new plant.
 Rototill the bed to break up stolons and bring rhizomes to the surface.
 Rake, pick up, and dispose of all plant material.
 This may need to be repeated several times throughout the summer.
 Never till the soil when it is damp or when any broken pieces of the grass that are not removed can sprout.
 Seeds remain viable in the soil for several years.
 Installing a weed barrier of landscape fabric can keep any bermudagrass shoots from emerging.

 Chemical management—There are several postemergence herbicide options for bermudagrass suppression—both selective herbicides that specifically target grasses and nonselective herbicides that are broad spectrum (kill any living plant).
 It is best to apply a chemical when the grass is actively growing.
 For the most effective application, the grass should not be drought stressed or dusty and should not have been recently mowed so there is plenty of leaf surface area to absorb the chemical.
 A broad-spectrum systemic herbicide is translocated to the rhizomes and roots.
 It is best to apply a systemic herbicide in the fall when the plant is moving nutrients to its roots.
 Preemergence herbicides are not effective on bermudagrass from rhizomes or stolons but will control bermudagrass from seed.